June 16th, 2022, by Labtoo's team

 Non-maleficence: similar to beneficence, this principle forbids the physician to harm the patient.
 The physician should always manage to treat the patient so that the burdens are overweighted by the benefits.

-Justice: with this principle, it is implied that all health-care resources must be allocated in a fair, equitable and appropriate manner.
-The challenge is to figure out how to balance the resource distribution.
+Justice: with this principle, it is implied that all healthcare resources must be allocated in a fair, equitable, and appropriate manner.
+The challenge is to figure out how to balance resource distribution.

 Biotechnologies are in constant evolution, defining new rules of what is technically possible and what is still out of reach.
-Gene sequencing and genetic manipulations techniques, for instance have raised questions about who we are and what we could become.
+Gene sequencing and genetic manipulation techniques, for instance, have raised questions about who we are and what we could become.

 Bioethics, likewise, are in constant evolution too.
-Indeed, biotechnologies have often been the reason of the consideration of bioethical issues.
+Indeed, biotechnologies have often been the reason for the consideration of bioethical issues.

 It is essential for scientists to consider their research project from an ethical point of view, and always protect the integrity of the subjects.
 Without this moral compass, the door is open to unethical uses and the results can be disastrous.